What the F? Reference Letter vs Letter of Support

 Communicating to the reviewers your ability to succeed in science and the support you have around you to make that happen is a crucial component of a fellowship application.
 Often, your mentors, collaborators, or course instructors convey this via reference letters or letters of support.
 But what is the difference and how do you determine who to ask to write each type of letter?

 Applicants are not able to view reference letters but will receive an email and/or be able to log-in to the eRA Commons system to confirm each letter has been received.
-The list of reference letter writers should be listed in the application’s cover letter with the writers’ names, titles, and affiliated departments and institutions included.
+The list of reference letter writers should be listed in your cover letter with the writers’ names, titles, and affiliated departments and institutions included.

 *Helpful Tip* Make sure the referees have the correct FOA.
 Fellowship FOAs update on an almost annual basis.
 It is helpful to confirm you still have the correct FOA a week or so prior to submission as there may have been an updated FOA released since you originally reached out to your letter writers.
 If a new FOA has been announced for the application cycle to which you are applying, you will need to update your referees.
 Without the correct FOA, submitted letters will not be associated with your application in eRA Commons.
 If letters are submitted under the wrong FOA, the eRA Commons help desk can assist in associating the letter with the correct FOA/application as long as the letter was submitted on time.